Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Policy Computation For POMDP-HUE

-Finding an optimal solution to the HASA-MDP problem is at least as challenging as computing a reactive/memoryless controller for a POMDP, which is what our problem reduces to if one ignores the non-policy action (set $\psi_{\O}=0$).
-Computing a reactive controller has been shown to be NP-hard (\cite{littman1994memoryless}); we discuss this more in the related literature section.
-To handle this computational complexity, we present two algorithms; a hill-climbing algorithm for computing good albeit suboptimal policies quickly, and a branch and bound algorithm for computing the optimal policy at higher computational cost.
+Finding an optimal solution to the POMDP-HUE problem is at least as challenging as computing a reactive/memoryless controller for a POMDP, which is what our problem reduces to if one ignores the extra-sensing action (by setting $\psi_1=0 ,\psi_0=0$).
+Computing a reactive controller has been shown to be NP-hard (\cite{littman1994memoryless}).
+To handle this computational complexity, we present two algorithms.
+One is a hill-climbing algorithm for computing good albeit suboptimal policies quickly, and for larger state spaces.
+The other is a branch and bound algorithm for computing the optimal policy at higher computational cost, which is suitable for smaller state spaces and for bounding the suboptimality of the hill-climbing approach for larger state spaces.